ltgoslo/text-graph-generalization/README.md

 - Grounded: no flag
 - Unidirectional: `--unidirectional`
 - Bidirectional: `--unidirectional --bidirectional`

+The hyperparameters we used for the experiments in the paper can be found in Appendix B.

 ### Results
 Results are logged to Wandb and written to a json file.